Connect to AppSumo

 event string

-The event is the customer action for the Product's license key, it's one of activate, deactivate, purchase, upgrade, downgrade.
+The event is the customer action for the Product's license key, it's one of activate

 Time at which the webhook was sent.
 It changes when retrying to deliver the webhook.